mckn-larp/history/1-Sabbat/README.md

 Ritae shape the Sabbat’s identity.
 Esbats renew loyalty, bind wounds, forge warriors, and purify corruption.
 Each pack has a place within the great rite—but the rites are more than tradition.
-They **define who you are**: servant of Caine, predator of the night, holy weapon against the Antediluvians.
+They **define who you are**: servant of Caine, predator of the night, a weapon against the Antediluvians.

 **Abandon the ritae, and you are no better than the Wyrm-tainted scum you fight.**